 Naturally, we will encounter more examples of inheritance as we progress through the course.
 At this point, it is important to understand the basic inheritance that occurs between class and subclass as discussed above.
-In an upcoming chapter we put the concepts into practice by defining classes and instantiating objects from those classes.
+In the Classes & Objects chapter we put the inheritance concepts into practice by defining classes, instantiating objects from those classes, and establishing inheritance relationships.

 The second pillar of OO is polymorphism which means 'many forms'.
 In OO, this characteristic states that methods with the same name can take many forms.
 Let's consider the fire_weapon() method of the MilitaryAircraft class.
 The fire_weapon() method could take many forms having multiple versions of its signature.
 The method signature can have different forms by varying the number and/or type of parameters that the method can receive.